Courses spring/summer 2021

 Fees are non-refundable.
 However, if you cancel 4 weeks or more prior to a course you can transfer your booking to another of our courses.

-Running this many courses is quite administratively hard work at the best of times and even more so at present.
-We know some other organisations who charge a fee for amending bookings for example.
+Running this many courses is quite administratively hard work at the best of times and even more so during the pandemic.
+We know some other organisations who charge a fee for amending bookings for this reason.
 We take the view this is the fairest way of doing things, and whilst we realise not everyone will agree with us we have to have a plan & policy in place, which we hope people will understand and accept.

 To book onto any of our courses please complete the online booking form on the bookings page.